DarthPointer/DAUM/Downloadables/DAUM/ReadMe.txt

 	Path elements:
 		If you need to get inside a property with name X, then use its name.
-		If you need to change privitive type value, use TypeValuePattern/X, where X is the "index" of relevant type entry for current "context".
+		If you need to change primitive type value, use TypeValuePattern/X, where X is the "index" of relevant type entry for current "context".
 		If you need to get into array, use Array/X, X is the "index" of relevant array entry.
 X is 0 in most cases which are plain ArrayProperty.
 		Use index to specify array element.
 Array/0/0 means 1st element of 1st array (see above).
 	Path Example: